 Careful!
 Remember that electricity is not the only danger.
-Batteries contain a solution of sulfuric acid with electrolyte which is very corrosive and produces a flammable gas.
+Batteries contain a solution of sulfuric acid with an electrolyte which is very corrosive and produces a flammable gas.

 B. Check your car’s manual to see which devices may be affected when you disconnect the battery.
-Before removing the battery, make sure you have PIN codes for your navigation systems and radio settings, or have a memory card that saves all the settings for the electronic device.
+Before removing the battery, make sure you have PIN codes for your navigation systems and radio settings or have a memory card that saves all the settings for the electronic device.

 C. After raising the hood, use the hood that keeps the hood or the hook system provided with new models.

 1. Locate the battery.
 The battery is a rectangular box with two cables attached to the frame.
 It’s harder to remove the battery of the cars that have it located in the side panel, such as Chrysler.

 2. Identify the battery terminals.
 Locate the positive (+) and negative (-) terminals of the old battery to be removed.

 3. Disconnect the negative terminal by weakening the clamp with an 8 or 10 mm spanner.

 4. After this operation, proceed similarly to the positive terminal, keeping the order indicated to avoid a short circuit.